JumpstartLab/professional_heroku/pitch.markdown

 $ heroku open
 ```

+But there's so much more to the platform.
+In this course we'll build your skills and understandings of the Heroku platform and how to make the most of it.

 ## What You'll Learn

 But there's so much more than that.
 In this training course, you'll use an actual Ruby/Rails application and learn:

-* How to take advantage of Heroku's environment variables to keep private credentials private
+* How to keep private credentials private
-* Moving behind the default Heroku stack
+* Moving beyond the default Heroku stack
 * Implementing multi-threaded web servers to mitigate long-running requests
+* Customizing your buildpack
+* Zero-downtime deployment
+* Automating Continuous Integration (CI) and Continuous Deployment (CD)
+* Gracefully handling deployment failure and rollback
 * Extracting and optimizing background processes
-* Automating Continuous Integration (CI) and Continuous Deployment (CD)
+* Automating database backups to S3 storage

 (( Schedule a Class at Your Company ))